 For some trustees the new disclosure obligations from 30 January 2021 will not be a surprise.

 Others may need to consider if they are comfortable as trustees with the new obligations.
 Each duty is personal to each trustee, whether the beneficiaries are your own children or not.
 Your personal obligations include looking after trust property, insurance, accounting, knowing who the beneficiaries are, and considering their needs.
-Even the new disclosure rules require you actually know all the trust is up to, and everything your co-trustees are doing.
+As a trustee, you are required to know what the trust is up to, and everything your co-trustees are doing.

 If its your own family it’s not about checking that the trust still fits your original purpose – it’s about whether it serves the interests of all the beneficiaries.